somniasum/wayland-backlight-led/README.md

 ```bash
 sudo ./install.sh $(echo $HOME) $(echo $SHELL | awk -F'/' '{print $NF}')
 ```
-This set up everything needed.
+This sets up everything needed.
 Home directory and shell are needed in order to auto-set aliases for your shell config.

 3. **Service Set-Up**